Deductibility of Charitable Contributions

 - cost of tuition for education, especially if provided by religious organizations.

-To be deductible, the charitable contribution must be made to a qualified organization, which includes the following:
+To be deductible, the charitable contribution must be made to a qualified organization, including the following:

 - a State or possession of the United States or any of its subdivisions;